sharpist/Puzzle/Pscl Triangle/README.md

-## Треугольник Паскаля
+## "Pascal's triangle"

-* бесконечная таблица биномиальных коэффициентов, имеющая треугольную форму
+* Pascal's triangle is a triangular array of the binomial coefficients.

 ### Demonstration: ###
 ![screen capture 1](01.gif)